 If you are not a junior or senior you can still get an internship.
 You will not be able to receive credit for that internship, but it will be good experience for future employment.

 Are there distinctions between internships besides major field?

 There are different types of internships ranging from paid to unpaid as well as summer internships.

-Schedule appointments with Career Services and with your academic advisor to discuss your internship early, preferably during the semester preceding the actual internship.
+Schedule appointments with the Career Services Office and with your academic advisor to discuss your internship well ahead of time, preferably during the semester preceding your internship.

-Complete both the Internship Job Description form and the Petition for Academic Credit form, including all required signatures!
+Complete both the Internship Learning Contract and the Petition for Academic Internship Credit form and obtain all required signatures

-Submit the Completed Internship Job Description and Petition for Academic Credit forms directly with the M Center not later than the day before the last day to add classes each semester.
+Submit the completed internship contract and petition forms directly to the M Center.
+Both forms must be submitted no later than the day before the last day to add classes for that semester.

 back to top